spinradd/Tracking-and-Trending/README.md

 Additionally, the "Category" drop down is autopopulated from main data table, but different entries can be manually input here as well.
 The "KPI", and all the tag and descriptor drop downs are populated from previous entries of that selected category.
 Of course, new entries can be manually input as well.

+#### Powerpoint ppt file location
+The "Create Report" macro creates a powertpoint report of MDI data over a specific period of time.
+Obviously, access to powertpoint is needed for this macro to run successfully.
+Additionally, the macro requires the file path of a .potx (Powerpoint Template) file.

+In The CreatePPT Module >> create_ppt subroutine, scroll down and you will see a comment " 'link new powerpoint presentation to template."
+Direclty bwlow that you will see the string ti ut the file path of the .potx file.